multi-os-engine/multi-os-engine.github.io/_posts/2016-12-05-plans-for-moe-1.3.md

 We are also creating a central repository of MOE bindings for the most frequently used iOS libraries.
 The binding projects will be hosted on GitHub with the rest of MOE, and the generated bindings will be added to JCenter and Maven Central for your convenience.

-We already have a few bindings created (e.g. the already Google Play Services for iOS library).
+We already have a few bindings created (e.g. the already mentioned Google Play Services for iOS library).

 Contributions of additional bindings are very welcome!